Get an Appointment with a Lawyer Now

 • This field is for validation purposes and should be left unchanged.

-• There is not enough evidence to prove that they committed the offence;
+• Insufficient evidence to prove a person committed the offence;

-• The police acted illegally or improperly and therefore some of the evidence is inadmissible;
+• The Police acted illegally or improperly and therefore the evidence that the Prosecution is relying on the prove the offence is inadmissible;

 • The accused has a valid legal or factual defence.